My Shortlist

 GREENWOOD COLLEGE SCHOOL

 "Greenwood students have a champion in their corner from day one: their Adviser.
-Advisers ensure that their advisees get both the challenge and the support they need to truly thrive; Advisers also coach advisees through growth opportunities, both in and out of the classroom.
+Advisers ensure their advisees have the challenge and support they need to truly thrive.
+They also coach their advisees through growth opportunities, both in and out of the classroom.
+Built into the timetable, our Adviser program focuses on skill and character development.

-Every September and January, the grades spend a week together off-campus.
-These Outdoor Education experiences encourage them to find new depths of perseverance, to take risks, and to build lasting bonds with classmates."
+Every September and January, we venture off-campus for Outdoor Education experiences.
+These trips encourage students to find new depths of perseverance, take risks, and build lasting bonds with peers.

 THE YORK SCHOOL